Isoperimetric and Sobolev inequalities on hypersurfaces in sub-Riemannian Carnot groups

 \section{Abstract}

-The geometric setting of this paper is that of sub-manifolds immersed in a sub-Riemannian $k$-step Carnot group $\GG$ of homogeneous dimension $Q$.
-Our main result is an isoperimetric inequality for the case of a compact hypersurface $S$ of class $\cont^2$ with (or without) boundary $\partial S$; see Theorem \ref{ghaioio}.
-We stress that $S$ and $\partial S$ are endowed with the homogeneous measures $\per,\,\nis$, which (up to bounded densities) turn out to be equivalent, respectively, to the $(Q-1)$-dimensional and $(Q-2)$-dimensional spherical intrinsic Hausdorff measures.
-This extends a classical inequality, involving the mean curvature of the hypersurface, proven by Michael and Simon \cite{MS} and Allard \cite{Allard}, independently.
-We also deduce some related Sobolev-type inequalities; see Section \ref{sobineqg}. \\{ \sc Key words and phrases:} { {\textsf {Carnot groups; Sub-Riemannian Geometry; Hypersurfaces; Isoperimetric Inequality; Sobolev Inequalities; Blow-up; Coarea Formula.}}}\\{ \sc{ Mathematics Subject Classification:}}\,{ \,49Q15, 46E35, 22E60.}
+The geometric setting of this paper\footnote{\bf Warning: \rm In this last version, we have corrected some mistakes and imprecisions.
+In particular, we have improved the estimate of the quantity $\mathcal B_2(t)$; see Section \ref{perdindirindina}.
+This allows us to state a more precise formulation of the main results.
+We refer the reader to Section \ref{mike0} for more detailed comments on this final version and, in particular, to Warning \ref{cpzzo}.} is that of smooth sub-manifolds immersed in a sub-Riemannian $k$-step Carnot group $\GG$ of homogeneous dimension $Q$.
+Our main result is an isoperimetric-type inequality for the $\HH$-perimeter measure $\per$ in the case of a compact hypersurface $S$ of class $\cont^2$ with (or without) boundary $\partial S$; see Theorem \ref{ghaioio}.
+This result generalizes an inequality involving the mean curvature of the hypersurface, proven by Michael and Simon \cite{MS} and Allard \cite{Allard}, independently.
+Finally, we prove some related Sobolev-type inequalities; see Section \ref{sobineqg}. \\{ \sc Key words and phrases:} { {\textsf {Carnot groups; Sub-Riemannian Geometry; Hypersurfaces; Isoperimetric Inequality; Sobolev Inequalities; Blow-up; Coarea Formula.}}}\\{ \sc{ Mathematics Subject Classification:}}\,{ \,49Q15, 46E35, 22E60.}